Run KSTAR on Galaxy#

 • If the job is completed successfully, it will be marked with a green checkmark.

-• If the job is still running, it will be marked with a spinning wheel and be yellow.
+• If the job is still running, the Run Info box will be marked with a spinning wheel and be yellow.

 KSTAR Outputs#